jhvanderschee/hugocodex/content/posts/reasons-to-upgrade-to-0-96.md

 ---
-title: Reasons to upgrade to upgrade to 0.96
+title: Reasons to upgrade Hugo to version 0.96
 date: '2022-04-02'
 ---